AugusteDP-git/Python-scripts/README.md

-Python scripts from various academic and personal projects
+Scripts from various academic and personal projects